athowes/multi-agyw/README.md

   * Same model for all is a good default, unless something really stands out
 * ["Now there remains the question about the DIC infinite of my model that is still unresolved.
 Do you have any idea?"](https://groups.google.com/g/r-inla-discussion-group/c/KPjQBjpIlrI/m/w006pSqoDgAJ)
   * "This is usually an overflow issue, mainly because of an weakly indentified model.
 Like DIC would require an integral like \int exp(x) dx and if the marginal variance of x is large, then exp(x) at the upper limit might evaluate to infinity, giving an infinite DIC."
+* "with so many hyperparameters we have to increase the number of maximum function evaluations in the derivation of the posterior marginals for the hyperparameters ... `control.inla=list(numint.maxfeval=80000000))`" from [here](https://raw.githubusercontent.com/hrue/r-inla/devel/internal-doc/group/group-models.pdf)